chancee-ldn/swiftpress/README.md

 ## Usage

 ### Config file
 We need a number of items to produce a blog.
 Place them in a markdown formatted like the below.
 Swiftpress will look in it's local directory for `config.md` or you can supply an ad hoc version via `-c` flag.
-The `url` value is only used in the RSS injection method current, `frontpage` dictates the number of posts to show on the front page.
+The `url` value is only used in the RSS injection method currently, `frontpage` dictates the number of posts to show on the front page.
 ```
 url: https://domain.com
 output: /your/output/directory